Literacy

 Conversation is a vital tool in processing new concepts and content.
 It’s also a useful way to help students come up with ideas to share in class.

-2. Developing writing skills
+2. Writing skills

 Your students should be writing each day and in each lesson.
 Add writing into your lesson delivery with fun writing activities such as stop and jots, quick writes, one-minute essays, or graffiti conversations.
 Keep in mind that not every writing assignment has to be a formal one.

-3. Developing reading skills
+3. Reading skills

 Teachers of any subject can scaffold reading through the use of some particularly effective strategies.
 These can be employed before, during, and after reading.
-Strategies such as reading for a purpose, previewing text, making connections and predictions, using graphic organizers, or engaging in think-alouds, can support every learner.
+Strategies such as reading for a purpose, previewing text, making connections and predictions, using graphic organizers, or engaging in think-alouds can support every learner.

 One way to develop students’ reading skills is to set up a mini “library” of books in your class from a range of genres and reading levels.
 Allow your students to select books from this shelf during independent reading time.
-Alternatively , in classes such as science or math, you may be able to include copies of different textbooks.
+Alternatively, in classes such as science or math, you may be able to include copies of different textbooks.
 That way, if students are unable to understand an author’s explanations, they can consult a different book for a better understanding.

 Additionally, note that every classroom, regardless of subject, can contain fiction and nonfiction books, magazines, and newspapers as part of the assigned reading.
 Students who are exposed to a wider variety of literature are able to broaden their knowledge and develop stronger literacy skills.

-4. Developing listening skills
+4. Listening skills

 This article was adapted from a blog post initially developed by the education technology company Classcraft, which was acquired by HMH in 2023.
 The views expressed in this article are those of the author and do not necessarily represent those of HMH.